Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/3_data_collection_model_training.md

 ### Exercises for the Reader
-**Optional**: If you would like to learn more about randomizers and apply domain randomization to this scene more thoroughly, check out our further exercises for the reader [here](5_more_randomizers.md).
+**Optional**: If you would like to learn more about Randomizers and apply domain randomization to this scene more thoroughly, check out our further exercises for the reader [here](5_more_randomizers.md).

 ### Proceed to [Part 4](4_pick_and_place.md).